Malaysia announces free national health insurance for the low income

 “This scheme is a significant step taken by the Pakatan Harapan (PH) Government to establish a comprehensive social safety net from the aspect of inclusive health insurance and takaful (syariah compliant) coverage for low-income groups for free,” said the finance minister.

 Targeted recipients between the ages of 18 and 55 will be covered for a period of five years.
-Over four million households are expected to benefit from the scheme.
+More than four million households are expected to benefit from the scheme.

 RISING COST OF LIVING